Easy Homemade Salsa Recipe

 Making homemade salsa is a simple process!

-How long is homemade salsa
+How long does homemade salsa last?

 This Homemade fresh salsa lasts 3-5 days when stored in an airtight container in the refrigerator.